LairdCP/BLE_Gateway_Firmware/docs/readme_lwm2m.md

 A [Leshan Server](https://www.eclipse.org/leshan/) is used to display information about the Pinnacle 100/BL5340 device and a connected BL654 Sensor Board/ESS BLE sensor.

 The software version, model, manufacturer, serial number, and current time can be read.
-If a BL654 sensor board/ESS sample module is detected and can be connected to, then temperature, humidity, and pressure can be read.
+If a BL654 Sensor Board/ESS sample module is detected and can be connected to, then temperature, humidity, and pressure can be read.
 In addition, the green LED on the Pinnacle 100 device and LED 4 on the BL5340 development kit can be turned on and off using the light control object.

 ```
                 XXXXX